desec-io/desec-stack/docs/authentication.rst

 We enforce some limits on user creation requests to make abuse harder.
-In cases where our heuristic suspects abuse, the server will still reply with ``201 Created`` but will send you an email asking to solve a Google ReCaptcha.
-We implemented this as privacy-friendly as possible, but recommend solving the captcha using some additional privacy measures such as an anonymous browser-tab, VPN, etc. Before solving the captcha, the account will be on hold, that is, it will be possible to log in and issue most requests as normal; however, any DNS settings will not be deployed to our servers.
+In cases where our heuristic suspects abuse, the server will still reply with ``201 Created`` but will send you an (additional) email asking to solve a Google ReCaptcha.
+We implemented this as privacy-friendly as possible, but recommend solving the captcha using some additional privacy measures such as an anonymous browser-tab, VPN, etc. Before solving the captcha, the account will be locked, that is, it will be possible to log in; however, most operations on the API will be limited to read-only.

 Log In